SKSHAMKAUSHAL/Ecommerce_Follow_Along/README.md

  Milestone 18  ---->
 Create an Backend endpoint for cart page
 Write and endpoint to get products inside cart for user

+MILESTONE 19 --->

+create cart frontend page and display the products
+For each product add an option to increase and decrease quantity using + and - buttons.
+Create an Backend endpoint for increase and decrease quantity